simonmichael/hledger/doc/SPEC-lots.md

 portion, which is posted last, so it is still checked after the full original quantity.

-Auto-splitting also runs in the post-balancing reclassification pass (see Processing pipeline above), so it works when the outflow amount is inferred by balancing - except with a priced fee, whose split shifts transaction value and so must happen before balancing; such entries need explicit amounts, and otherwise fail with an unbalanced-transaction error.
+Auto-splitting also works when the outflow amount is inferred by balancing (eg from a balance assignment): the unpriced case is handled by the post-balancing reclassification pass (see Processing pipeline above), and the priced case by the balancer itself - a priced fee's split changes the transaction's at-cost value sum (the dispose portion's cost is what makes the entry balance), so when a balance-assignment transaction fails its balancedness check, the balancer retries once with the fee auto-split applied before rejecting it (`retryWithFeeSplit` in Balancing.hs, #2686).

 This lets natural journal entries like: